PrimaveraDeveloper/lithium/samples/sample-code-monitoring.md

             {
                 // Something went wrong

-                ServiceError error = new ServiceError(result.Error.Code, result.Error.Description);
-                return this.BadRequest(error);
+                return this.BadRequest(
+                    ServiceError.FromOperationResult(result));
             }

             if (result2.Body > 10)
             {
                 // Something went wrong

+                return this.BadRequest(
+                    new ServiceError(
+                        "TooManyQueuedSmsNotifications",
-                ServiceError error = new ServiceError("TooManyQueuedSmsNotifications", "There are more than 10 SMS notifications queued.");
+                        "There are more than 10 SMS notifications queued."));
-                return this.BadRequest(error);
             }

             // Result OK